TatsianaZuyeva/TatsianaZuyeva.github.io/index.md

 2. Singing.
 I have been singing since I was a little girl.
 This is the best way to lift my spirits.
 3. Playing in Club of Fun and Resourceful.

+## Professional skills
+1. Basic knowledge of the principles of OOP in C++.
+2. B1 level of English.
+3. Confident PC user.
+4. Do not sleep in the workplace.
+5. Do not gnaw pencils.